bfu4/firmware-analysis-toolkit/README.md

+# This is a FORK of the Firmware Analysis Toolkit
+The goal is for it to be usable on MacOS (M1) through a Docker container so that we can:

+1) containerize the world
+2) keep a few things clean while analyzing firmware

+Sometimes qemu is angry.
+We still like how firmadyne extracts.
+There are two scripts in here:

+1) fat - makes using the tool pretty
+2) extract - uses firmadyne to extract the world

+Both of these tools require the container to be built.
+To build the container, run `./build-docker.sh`.

 # Firmware Analysis Toolkit

 FAT is a toolkit built in order to help security researchers analyze and identify vulnerabilities in IoT and embedded device firmware.
 This is built in order to use for the "*[Offensive IoT Exploitation](https://www.attify-store.com/collections/training/products/offensive-iot-exploitation)*" training conducted by [Attify](https://attify.com).